eclipse-embed-cdt/web-jekyll/_posts/plugins/support/2016-12-02-plugins-install-issue.md

 As a temporary workaround, you can always **download the plug-ins as an archive**, and install from it.

-Or, you can configure your mobile phone as a hot spot, and try to connect to the internet directly; please note that sometimes this does not work, since  local firewals or antivirus configurations might prevent direct access.
+Or, you can configure your mobile phone as a hot spot, and try to connect to the internet directly; please note that sometimes this does not work, since  local firewalls or antivirus configurations might prevent direct access.